strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .7.2 =
+* BUG: Fixed issue where users were having their expiration date set to Jan 1, 1970 if they checked out for an addon package while having a level with NO previous expiration date.

 = .7.1 =
 * BUG: No longer changing expiration if user already has the membership level.